 Home owners might be leaving for a vacation, for business or for family reasons.
 As well as pet care they may also need help with gardens, swimming pools, livestock or land management.

-If you have a specialist skill such as living in an “off-grid” property, then you may find yourself looking after some unusual properties, possibly in very exotic locations!
+If you have a specialist house sitting skill such as living in an “off-grid” property, then you may find yourself looking after some unusual properties, possibly in very exotic locations!

 Does housesitting always involve animals?

 Looking after pets is the number one reason for using house sitters.
 You’ll generally find that cats, dogs or even exotic animals could become your temporary charges.
 This provides an important service to home owners.

 For this reason it’s important to review your relevant experience, as well as how comfortable you are with looking after another person’s home and pets.